 Weather and vehicular traffic along the same stretch of the road will quickly destroy evidence.

-Although trucking companies are required to maintain certain documents for a specific period of time, once that time period expires, the documents are promptly destroyed to limit the companies' exposure to liability.
+Although trucking companies are required to maintain certain documents for a specific period, once that period expires, the documents are promptly destroyed to limit the companies' exposure to liability.

 Our knowledgeable attorneys will immediately intervene to ensure that all evidence is collected and preserved, that you receive the best possible care and treatment, and that the best possible team of experts is retained to evaluate and build your case.

 We determine what losses you are entitled to be compensated for, from vehicle damage to past and future medical expenses to lost wages to pain and suffering.

 Our firm will guide you through the process to make sure you and your family receive the maximum possible compensation for the injuries you have suffered.